Renew Library Material | Remote Access to Databases | Search for Articles

 |How do I renew library material?

 Library material may be renewed one time, if it is not overdue or a hold on it.
 There are two ways to renew:

 - Renew items in person.
 Please have your

 Remote access is limited to Mineral Area College students, faculty and staff.

 Check out the "Search for Articles" page for a listing of our databases.
-Once you select a database, you will be prompted for your student ID number (includes MAC at the end) and your last name.
+Once you select a database,

 Students: Use MAC Student ID # plus mac: 12345mac

 If you have trouble logging in to a database, please call 573-518-2141 for assistance.

 |How do I find an article in a journal, magazine, or newspaper?

 Finding articles is usually a two step process: